janet-lang/janet/README.md

 ## Use Cases

-Janet makes a good system scripting language, or a language to embed in other programs.
-Think Lua or Guile.
+Janet makes a good system scripting language, or a language to embed in other programs, like Lua or Guile.

 ## Features